 I recall all of this because I supported SAP sales initiatives back in the heyday of the HANA zeitgeist.
 The sales teams I helped said all kinds of things that look increasingly inaccurate in retrospect.

 So here are a few critical points.

 - Customers that move ECC to HANA will see no performance improvement over whatever database they replace.
-ECC cannot leverage the analytics benefits of HANA, because ECC has very little reporting.
+ECC cannot leverage the analytics benefits of HANA because ECC has minimal reporting.
 And AnyDB already has in-memory/multimodel in the more recent versions of their databases.

 - Customers that place ECC on HANA will see more expense.

 - Getting ECC on HANA is not a stepping stone to anything.
 It is merely a waste of IT budgets.